bkeepers/qu/README.md

 puts "Created job #{job.id}"
 ```

 The job will be initialized with any parameters that are passed to it when it is performed.
-These parameters will be stored in the backend, so they must be simple types that can easily be serialized and unserialized.
+These parameters will be stored in the queue, so they must be simple types that can easily be serialized and unserialized.
 Don't try to pass in an ActiveRecord object.

 Processing the jobs on the queue can be done with a Rake task: